RobertApikyan/http_rest/README.md

 ```

 Notice that `fromRow` method receives instance of `RowResponse` and returns instance of `HttpRestResponse`.
-* `RowResponse` is lower level of response model, it contains `bodyBytes` of response and more, like response code and headers.
+* `RowResponse` is lower level of response model, it contains `bodyBytes` of response and more, like response code and response headers.
 * `HttpRestResponse` is what `await client.execute(HttpRestRequest(...))` returns, it contains instance of original `HttpRestRequest`, `RowResponse` and converted body `jsonMap`.

-## Logger
+## Request Logging

-`RequestLogger` and `ResponseLogger` are used to log the network interactions to console.
+`RequestLogger` and `ResponseLogger` are used to log the network interactions in the console.

 Here is how logged request looks like in the console.